bhavesh0124/NLP-News-Virality-Prediction/README.md

 ### 3. Document-Term Matrix

 A DTM is a matrix that describes the frequency of terms that occur in a collection of documents where every row will represent a different document and every column will represent a different word.
-This is achieved with the help of scikit-learn'[CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).
+This is achieved with the help of scikit-learn's [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).